danpoynor/omdb-api-data-analysis/README.md

 Clone this repo then `cd omdb-api-data-analysis`.

+NOTE: This process assumes you are using `pip` to create an environment and not using Anaconda.

+NOTE: In case you installed the requirements using pip previously, you may need to run `pip cache purge` to clear the cache before installing the requirements again.
+Also `deactivate` then `source env/bin/activate` to make sure you are using the latest/correct environment.

 Assuming you have Python3 installed on a MacOS, run these commands (or something similar):

 ```bash